hufyhang/ribs.js/README.md

    - `method`: Invoking method (*i.e. 'get', 'post', 'put', 'delete', etc.*).
 * `defaults`: the default dataset of the instance.
 * `initialize`: the function that will be executed when a new instance is create by using [Ribs.make](#ribs_new) against this Ribs instance.
-* `onchange`: the functions that will be autoamatically executed when the specified '`defaults`' element is changed.
+* `watch`: the functions that will be autoamatically executed when the specified '`defaults`' element is changed.

 Ribs.Collection.adopt(`json`)
 ----------------------